jpknwls/SmartFocusProduction/DEVELOPMENT.rst

 Same as described in Operations documentation (see Process) with following changes:

+* Target system preparation is taken care of by Vagrant: run ``vagrant up`` from inside the ops/ directory

 * The example inventory template you should duplicate and edit is _example-vm/ (*not* _example/)

-* Before you run the ansible-playbook command, run ``vagrant up`` form inside the ops/ directory

 * When you run ansible-playbook command, do *not* pass it ``push_mode=rsync`` flag